POW2KOR/adaptive_autosar/docs/how_to_create_adaptive_app.md

 But do not be afraid, once you saw it, you can build the socal source code library for any app.

-Once you have the socal source code library, you need to build the socal library (I know it sounds the same).
+Once you have the socal codegen source code library, you need to build the BSW socal library (I know it sounds very similar).

-The socal library is part of the `amsr_vector_fs_socal_for_software_update`.

 ```bash
 cmake_external(